AlKL/PlantWateringSys/README.md

 ## How to run
 ASP.NET Backend
-1. In Visual Studio, open to backend directory
+1. In Visual Studio, open the workspace to the backend directory
-2. Change the program from IIS Express to backend and run the server
+2. Beside the run button, change the program from 'IIS Express' to 'backend' and run the server
-3. This should open up a webpage to 'http://localhost:5000/plants' with JSON elements
+3. This should open up a webpage to 'http://localhost:5000/plants' showing JSON elements

 React Frontend
-1. Open frontend directory in IDE of choice
+1. Navigate to the frontend directory in console
-2. run 'npm install' in the frontend directory
+2. run 'npm install' in this directory
-3. run 'npm start' to launch the browser
+3. run 'npm start' in this directory
-4. The opened webpage will now try to connect to he backend server at 'http://localhost:5000/plants'
+4. A webpage will open up and will try to connect to the backend server at 'http://localhost:5000/plants'

 ## Troubleshooting
 * if Visual Studio's server does not open up to 'http://localhost:5000/plants', a tweak to the correct server will be required.